piotrpolak/pepiscms/README.md

 ## Deployment configurations

-The project can be deployed in several configurations.
+A project can be deployed in several configurations.
 The following options will be presented in the small-to-enerprise order.

 ### Small website (Content Management System, Web)